 Simple syrup has uses beyond the bar.
 Add it to carbonated water to make homemade versions of soda, use it to glaze meat (such as ham) when roasting, add it to iced coffee, tea or lemon juice to sweeten a summer beverage or add small amounts when cooking to sweeten a dish.

-The Basic Recipe/Technique
+A Basic Simple Syrup Recipe/Technique

 To make simple syrup, combine 1 cup white sugar with 1 cup of water and simmer, stirring, until dissolved.
 Some people insist that simple syrup be heated just until everything is dissolved while others carefully simmer for a few minutes to thicken the syrup.
 I’m prone to do either and find the difference in results to be minimal unless you drink the two versions side-by-side to compare.